Did Early Christians Observe the Fall Holy Days?

 The "Messianic agitation" had to do with holding to the millennial aspect of Gospel of the Kingdom of God-- that Jesus would reign with resurrected Christians for a thousand years.
 The Greco-Romans later denounced that view (see also Did The Early Church Teach Millenarianism?).

-Cardinal Danielou seemed to see references to the Feast of Tabernacles in the Shepherd of Hermas (ibid, pp. 341-345), which would indicate that around then some in Rome also observed it--though he believed that they later transferred it to become something else.
+Cardinal Danielou also seemed to see references to the Feast of Tabernacles in the Shepherd of Hermas (ibid, pp. 341-345), which would indicate that around then some in Rome also observed it--though he believed that they later transferred it to become something else.

 Did the 2nd or 3rd Century Church Keep the Fall Holy Days?